xwmx/nb/README.md

-  peek         View a note, bookmarked web page, or notebook in the terminal. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. search       Search notes. settings     Edit configuration settings. shell        Start the `nb` interactive shell.
+  peek         View a note, bookmarked web page, or notebook in the terminal. remote       Get, set, and remove the remote URL for the notebook. rename       Rename a note. run          Run a command in the notebook directory. search       Search notes. settings     Edit configuration settings. shell        Start the `nb` interactive shell.